KansasAcademicDecathlon/playbook/Registration.md

 ## Costs

+### In-Person Competition

+Per decathlete costs
+* answer sheets
+* printed tests
+* lunch

+Shared costs
+* plaques for Super Quiz
+* plaques for the top three teams (state only)
+* refreshments for volunteers
+* ribbons
+* medals for state competition

+### Online competition

 Online regional scrimmage does not require plaques (no Super Quiz).
 The only costs are for ribbons and their shipping.
 Kansas builds the online fee for testing into the registration fees for State.

-Online state competition requires money to cover the cost of online testing through USAD, [awards](Awards.md), and their shipping.
+Online state competition requires money to cover the cost of online testing through USAD, [awards](Awards.md), and shipping.

 ## Payment

-Payment is due the day of the competition.
+Payment is due on the day of the competition.
 Not all schools will pay on time.
 Some schools require an invoice before they can issue payment.
-Many schools are moving to credit/debit cards where possible to pay for activities.
+Many schools are moving to credit/debit cards to pay for activities.
 KSAD has a [Square](https://squareup.com/) account to generate invoices and accept payment via credit/debit cards.
 Keep track of how much each school owes and if they have paid.
 Some schools will need a reminder to send their payment.